-During his career, Hoover has been awarded the Distinguished Flying Cross, Soldiers Medal, Air Medal and Purple Heart.
-He is the only person to serve two terms as president of the Society of Experimental Test Pilots and was captain of the United States Aerobatic Team in the 1966 International Competition in Moscow.
+During his career, Hoover was awarded the Distinguished Flying Cross, Soldiers Medal, Air Medal and Purple Heart.
+He was the only person to serve two terms as president of the Society of Experimental Test Pilots and was captain of the United States Aerobatic Team in the 1966 International Competition in Moscow.

-His famous yellow P-51 has been one of the main attractions at the Reno Air Races.
-His performances in the Shrike Commander have thrilled audiences as he swoops, rolls, loops and finally maneuvers the aircraft to a landing following his famed energy management sequence with no engines running.
+His famous yellow P-51 was one of the main attractions at the Reno Air Races.
+His performances in the Shrike Commander thrilled audiences as he swooped, rolled, looped and finally maneuvered the aircraft to a landing following his famed energy management sequence with no engines running.

-Crowds are awed at Hoover’s performance in his Sabreliner, flying the standard or stock jet aircraft through a beautiful acrobatic routine.
-He currently serves as Vice President of Special Projects for Evergreen International Aviation, Inc., and is also a member of the company’s Board of Directors.
+Crowds were awed at Hoover’s performance in his Sabreliner, flying the standard or stock jet aircraft through a beautiful acrobatic routine.
+He served as Vice President of Special Projects for Evergreen International Aviation, Inc., and was also a member of the company’s Board of Directors.

 Bob Hoover passed away on October 25, 2016.
 If there is such a thing as aviation royalty, Robert A. “Bob” Hoover was our beloved and benevolent king.